monkeyboyfr3sh/Software-TNC/README.md

 # Project Description

 An open source, software based TNC that supports AX.25.
-Many features of common TNC's are not built-in but we hope to have shed light on not only how AX.25 actually works butto also enable a future developer to implement desired functionality such as bulletin board, APRS, etc.
+Many features of common TNC's are not built-in but we hope to have shed light on not only how AX.25 actually works but to also enable a future developer to implement desired functionality such as bulletin board, APRS, etc.

 ## Software TNC Demo
 ![Software TNC Demo](Documentation/Group-Information/Final-Presentation-Test.gif)